Tsebo200/AniX/anix/README.md

 ### Prerequisites

 Ensure that you have the latest version of [NPM](https://www.npmjs.com/) installed on your machine.
 The [GitHub Desktop](https://desktop.github.com/) program will also be required.
+You will also need a typeface called Avenir on your local machine for the best experience.

 ### How to install